DenTelezhkin/DTTableViewManager/Documentation/DTTableViewManager 6.0 Migration Guide.md

 - `UICollectionViewDragDelegate` -> `DTCollectionViewDragDelegate`

 As a consequence, `DTTableViewManager` and `DTCollectionViewManager` no longer implement any of those datasource and delegate methods.
 If you relied on this fact, or have subclasses or extensions of `DTTableViewManager` or `DTCollectionViewManager`, you should subclass or extend new classes instead.

+### Realm Storage

+`RealmStorage` class is a `Storage` implementation for [Realm database](https://realm.io).
+It is great to have the ability to work independently with in-memory datasources, CoreData datasources, or Realm datasources.
+What's not great, is wait times if you use Carthage. `RealmSwift` framework, even in zipped prebuilt binary form, is 250 Mb in size.
+That's a lot even if you use some form of Carthage cache.
+And this penalty is applied to all `DTTableViewManager` Carthage users, even if they don't use Realm at all.

+So, starting with 6.0, `RealmStorage` extension will not be made available through Carthage.
+If you use `CocoaPods`, `RealmStorage` is still available via a subspec, and as for Carthage users - for now I can recommend only copy pasting Realm classes into your projects, and depending on Realm-Cocoa directly.
+If Carthage developers ever decide to implement subspec-like functionality, I'll be happy to bring those classes back.
+Another hope is Carthage `Ignorefile`, that is currently in development - https://github.com/Carthage/Carthage/pull/1990, if this will be implemented, `RealmStorage` will be once again made available through Carthage.

 ### Other breaking changes